 When?
 July 24-28, 9:00am-5:30pm (8:00am early drop-off and aftercare available through Elgin Academy).

 Where?
 Elgin Academy: 350 Park St, Elgin, IL 60120

 Who?
 Students entering 4th grade or older, who have been playing their instrument for at least two years.
 4:1 average student to teacher ratio.
 Violin, viola, cello, and bass invited to apply.
-New this year: wind and brass applications accepted as part of pre-formed groups.
+Wind and brass applications accepted as part of pre-formed groups.

 How Much?
-Tuition: $550 plus $25 application fee.
-Application fee waiver and tuition assistance are available.
+Tuition: $570 plus $25 application fee.
+Application fee waiver and tuition assistance/payment plans are available.

 WHY CHAMBER MUSIC?

 All musicians agree: chamber music is the “fast track” to growing as a player and musical thinker.
 It not only helps sharpen a student’s playing skills, but also their ability to collaborate, solve problems creatively, and explore the world around them through music.